franktranvantu/spring-annotations/README.md

-# @Required
+# @Autowired

-This annotation is applied on bean setter methods.
-Consider a scenario where you need to enforce a required property.
-The @Required annotation indicates that the affected bean must be populated at configuration time with the required property.
-Otherwise an exception of type BeanInitializationException is thrown.
+This annotation is applied on fields, setter methods, and constructors.
+The @Autowired annotation injects object dependency implicitly.

+When you use @Autowired on fields and pass the values for the fields using the property name, Spring will automatically assign the fields with the passed values.